 On game design, creativity, agency, and The Beginner’s Guide

 I recently played The Beginner’s Guide by Davey Wreden.
-It left such an impression that I wrote him a long, long email.
-It is reproduced below in its entirety.
+It left such an impression that I wrote this piece exploring the theories behind game design and playability.
 The letter below contains spoilers for the game.
 Please play the game first.
-It’s free on Steam.

 I wasn’t always a writer.
 Throughout my creative career I have dabbled in game design, illustration, digital manipulation, and audio/visual.
 I’ve never “mastered” any of these; I absorb the theories and the application enough to be useful should the need arise.
 Despite this, I have persisted as a creative throughout my life; my knowledge on wide range of creative mediums has led me to be a go-to consult on subjects like design, audio, marketing, and game design.

 My first game level was made at age 13 in the 2000 engine Gamestudio A5.
 It was two rooms, one on top of the other, connected by a spiral staircase.
 The player had a gun.
 There was one badguy.
 He couldn’t be killed, but he could kill the player.

 What strikes me as odd is that to my 11-year-old self, this game was really the best thing ever.
 It was so entertaining to me, and to my friends who played it, for the simple reason that it had been created, rather than bought out of a box at CompUSA (the source of all gaming at the time).
 The idea that there was no endgame or win-scenario was completely unimportant to us, because “Sam’s game” (as it was so aptly called) was fun to play.
 We would run up and down the spiral staircase, avoiding the bad guy, as long as we could.
 There was no scoreboard, no timer.
 We lived, died, and restarted again and again.
 We played this for weeks, I tell you.
 Weeks.